How to keep your bed cool in summer: 6 tips from sleep experts

-Are you tired of tossing and turning through the summer months?
-Try out these expert tips for a cool sweat-free sleep
+Are you tired of tossing and turning in the heat?
+Try out these expert tips for enjoying a cool, sweat-free sleep

 Some of the best ways to cool down a room without AC are easy to apply to your everyday routine.
 However, despite your best efforts to keep your bedroom cool, it may still prove too hot to handle because of how warm your actual bed is.

-With the scorching temperatures fast approaching we wasted no time asking the sleep experts specifically how to keep a bed cool in summer heat to ensure we get some well-deserved rest.
+With the scorching summer temperatures arriving, we wasted no time asking the sleep experts specifically how to keep a bed cool in summer heat to ensure we get some well-deserved rest.

-How to keep a bed cool in summer
+How to keep a bed cool in summer: 6 expert tips

 1. Use a cold water bottle